Download the 2020 Fleet Trends Report to learn more about how your peers view and value GPS fleet tracking.

-Using field service management software means all this information is kept digitally in a living, dynamic space, and dispatchers can see on a digital dashboard – not a messy dry-erase board or bulletin board – where every tech actually is in near real time, eliminating any phone tag and wasted hours in the day.
+Using field service management software means scheduling information is kept digitally in a living, dynamic space, and dispatchers can see on a digital dashboard – not a messy dry-erase board or bulletin board – where every technician actually is in near real time, eliminating any phone tag and wasted hours in the day.

-So if things need to be updated suddenly, the dispatcher uses a simple drop-down scheduling process to alter driving routes, which then automatically alerts the technician in the field.
-The system pings the tech on his or her mobile device, saying to head to a certain location ASAP.
-The tech accepts the job, reads the job order details and is on the way.
+In the event schedules need to be updated on the fly, the dispatcher uses a simple drop-down scheduling process to alter driving routes, which then automatically alerts the technician in the field.
+The system pings the tech on his or her mobile device, saying to head to a certain location without any wasted time.

-These mobile and digital capabilities mean that businesses can scrap the old-school ways and stop driving employees batty with “Zodiac”-style paper trails of where techs might be.
+Growing mobile and digital capabilities mean that businesses can easily change from “the way we’ve always done it” and improve the quality of working conditions for employees.
 With GPS vehicle tracking and workforce management solutions, companies can get the right tech to the right job at the right time, and take less time doing it.